-Superficial Arteries and Veins of the Face and Scalp
+Superficial arteries and veins of the face and scalp

 The vasculature of the face and scalp can be a daunting and tedious topic to learn.
 The tiny vessels that supply individual muscles and skin are numerous.
 However, the anatomy student can gain assurance in the fact that they all originate from major vessels which lie deeper in the cervical region.
-The facial artery for instance is the fourth branch of the external carotid, and gives rise to numerous superficial arteries of the face.
+The facial artery for instance is the fourth branch of the external carotid in the head, and gives rise to numerous superficial arteries of the face.
 In order to learn the vessels, it is best to think of it as a network, all interconnecting and originating from the engine room of the vasculature, the heart.

 This gives rise to the aorta, which in turn gives us the common, external and internal carotids.
 The internal carotid does not have any branches outside the skull (although rare exceptions have been reported), and the external carotid gives rise to the entire facial and scalp vasculature.
 A handy mnemonic is:

-Some Anatomists Like Freaking Out Poor Medical Students
+'Some Anatomists Like Freaking Out Poor Medical Students'

 The Facial artery is the 4th branch of the external carotid and branches off in the carotid triangle.
 It is a very tortuous artery and this serves a functional purpose.
-That means the artery can accommodate head movements as well as pharyngeal expansion as in swallowing and facial movements of the cheeks, lips, and jaws.
-It arises above the ascending pharyngeal artery, and passes diagonally up from underneath the stylohyoid and digastric muscles.
+That means the artery can accommodate head movements as well as the pharyngeal expansion as in swallowing and facial movements of the cheeks, lips, and jaws.
+It arises above the ascending pharyngeal artery and passes diagonally up from underneath the stylohyoid and digastric muscles.
 The vessel arches over the submandibular gland in a groove on its posterior surface.